 - 32. Data-related requirements established under the CRR apply to all data: internal, external or pooled.
 In the ECB's understanding, therefore, paragraph 30 is also relevant in the event that an institution uses external or pooled data.
 The principles on the collection and storage of data are relevant to the institutions' own data and to the data received from the pool. - 33.
 To ensure that credit risk management and measurement processes are built on appropriate data, for the purposes of risk differentiation, risk quantification and review of estimates institutions should assess whether external data can be used to complement internal data when they consider they do not have sufficient available internal data. - 34.
 In addition, when institutions use different data sources (including different external databases, whether or not combined with internal data) for the purpose of risk quantification, there could be a risk that the sources include common obligors among the data sources used for risk quantification.
 This could lead to bias or double-counting effects in the calculation of one-year default rates.
-To avoid this risk, institutions should develop the necessary processes in order to identify common obligors within these databases and ensure that each common obligor is only taken into account once in the calculation of one-year default rates.22 When institutions are not able to identify common obligors, they should analyse potential bias or double-counting effects in the calculation of one-year default rates.
-These bias or double-counting effects should be reflected appropriately in the computation of one-year default rates and long-run average default rates. - 35.
-If an institution uses statistical models and other mechanical methods to assign exposures to obligors or facilities grades or pools, the data used to build the model must be representative of the population of the institution's actual obligors or facilities.23 If external data are used, the same requirements with regard to representativeness24 must be applicable vis-à-vis the bank's portfolio or portfolio subset for which the external data are used.
+To avoid this risk, institutions should develop the necessary processes in order to identify common obligors within these databases and ensure that each common obligor is only taken into account once in the calculation of one-year default rates.
+When institutions are not able to identify common obligors, they should analyse potential bias or double-counting effects in the calculation of one-year default rates.
+These bias or double-counting effects should be reflected appropriately in the computation of one-year default rates and long-run average (LRA) default rates. - 35.
+If an institution uses statistical models and other mechanical methods to assign exposures to obligors or facilities grades or pools, the data used to build the model must be representative of the population of the institution's actual obligors or facilities.
+If external data are used, the same requirements with regard to representativeness must be applicable vis-à-vis the bank's portfolio or portfolio subset for which the external data are used. - 36.
+Proving representativeness in cases where an institution uses external data is generally more difficult, as internal data are scarce.
+If an institution cannot provide sufficient proof that the external data are representative, in the ECB's view it may still use external data if it shows (by quantitative analysis and/or qualitative argumentation) that the information gained from the use of the

-22 If the default identification is at the level of an individual credit facility rather than at obligor level, this principle will not be relevant.
+If the default identification is at the level of an individual credit facility rather than at obligor level, this principle will not be relevant.